xxdoc/vbExtra/README.md

-# vbExtra
+# vbExtra:
 It is a component for Visual Basic 6 with extra objects, controls and functions.

 Program URL: vbforums.com/showthread.php?865299

-# Working with the source code
+# Working with the source code:

 "vbExtra (subclassing inside).vbp" and "vbExtra (subclassing outside).vbp", why two project files?